 Management and Marketing

-Bachelor of Commerce (Management) & Bachelor of Commerce (Marketing) – Double Major – BCom(Curtin)
+Bachelor of Commerce (Management and Marketing) – Double Major – BCom(Curtin)

 Management knowledge and skills are valued and needed in small-to-medium enterprises, not-for-profit organisations, large corporations and government, both locally and globally.